Volvulus: Signs and symptoms

 Depending on the location of the volvulus, symptoms may vary.
-For example, in patients with cecal volvulus, the predominant symptoms may be those of small bowel obstruction (nausea, vomiting and lack of stool or flatus), because the obstructing point is close to the ileocecal valve and small intestine.
+For example, in patients with cecal volvulus, the predominant symptoms may be those of small bowel obstruction (nausea, vomiting, and lack of stool or flatus), because the obstructing point is close to the ileocecal valve and small intestine.
 In patients with sigmoid volvulus, although abdominal pain may be present, symptoms of constipation may be more prominent.

 Volvulus causes severe pain and progressive injury to the intestinal wall, with accumulation of gas and fluid in the portion of the bowel obstructed.
 Ultimately, this can result in necrosis of the affected intestinal wall, acidosis, and death.
 This is known as a closed-loop obstruction because there exists an isolated ("closed") loop of bowel.
 Acute volvulus often requires immediate surgical intervention to untwist the affected segment of bowel and possibly resect any unsalvageable portion.

 Volvulus occurs most frequently in middle-aged and elderly men.
 Volvulus can also arise as a rare complication in persons with redundant colon, a normal anatomic variation resulting in extra colonic loops.

-Sigmoid volvulus is the most-common form of volvulus of the gastrointestinal tract. and is responsible for 8% of all intestinal obstructions.
+Sigmoid volvulus is the most common form of volvulus of the gastrointestinal tract. and is responsible for 8% of all intestinal obstructions.
 Sigmoid volvulus is particularly common in elderly persons and constipated patients.
 Patients experience abdominal pain, distension, and absolute constipation.

 Cecal volvulus is slightly less common than sigmoid volvulus and is associated with symptoms of abdominal pain and small bowel obstruction.

 Volvulus can also occur in patients with Duchenne muscular dystrophy due to smooth muscle dysfunction.

 Gastric volvulus causes nausea, vomiting, and pain in the upper abdomen.
-The Borchardt triad is a group of symptoms that help doctors to identify gastric volvulus.
-The symptoms are intractable retching, pain in the upper abdomen and inability to pass nasogastric tube into the stomach.
+The Borchardt triad is a group of symptoms that help doctors identify gastric volvulus.
+The symptoms are intractable retching, pain in the upper abdomen, and inability to pass a nasogastric tube into the stomach.